On Forgetting and Stability of Score-based Generative models

 \end{proposition} \begin{proof} Under \cref{assump:p0} $\bwdker{s}[t]$ satisfies the drift and minorization properties of \cref{prop:backward_drift_lyapunov} and \cref{prop:minorization_main} which are Assumption 1 and 2 of \citet{HairerMattingly2008} adapted to time-inhomogenous Markov transition kernels.
 The conclusion is then an application of Theorem~1.3 of \citet{HairerMattingly2008}. \end{proof} \Cref{prop:harris_inhomogeneous_contraction} establishes the contraction of the backward kernel for a range of metrics with different contraction rates.
 The choice of ideal metric is directly linked with the choice of $r$.
-Note that following \citet{HairerMattingly2008}, for any $\alpha_0\in(0,\pmixtime[s][t])$ and $\eta_0\in(\multlyap{s}{t}[2] + 2\biaslyap{s}{t}[2]/r^2,1)$, we can choose
+Note that following \citet{HairerMattingly2008}, for any $\alpha_0\in(0,\minconst{s}{t}[r])$ and $\eta_0\in(\multlyap{s}{t}[2] + 2\biaslyap{s}{t}[2]/r^2,1)$, we can choose

-where $\minconst{s}{t}[r]$ is defined in Proposition~\ref{prop:minorization_main}.
-The explicit derivation of $r^2_c$ and $\minconst{s}{t}[r]$ is given in Appendix~\ref{sec:constants} for the variance preserving and variance exploding cases. \paragraph{Explicit Gaussian contraction. } When $\pi_{\rm data}=\gaussiand{\mu}{\Sigma}$ the reverse-time SDE \eqref{eq:backward_SDE} has an explicit linear drift and admits closed-form transition kernels (\cref{lem:backward_flow} and \cref{cor:gaussian_forgetting}).
+where $\minconst{s}{t}[r]$ is defined in~\Cref{prop:minorization_main}.
+The explicit derivation of $r^2_c$ and $\minconst{s}{t}[r]$ is given in~\Cref{sec:constants} for the variance preserving and variance exploding cases, together with explicit lower bounds on the corresponding mixing gap $1-\pmixtime[s][t]$ obtained by optimizing the radius parameter in the Harris contraction estimate (cf \Cref{app:explicit-lower-bound}).

+\paragraph{Explicit Gaussian contraction. } When $\pi_{\rm data}=\gaussiand{\mu}{\Sigma}$ the reverse-time SDE \eqref{eq:backward_SDE} has an explicit linear drift and admits closed-form transition kernels (\cref{lem:backward_flow} and \cref{cor:gaussian_forgetting}).
 This allows to derive explicit contraction rates in the Euclidean norm, and can be used to get sharp estimates in the $2$-Wasserstein distance (\cref{lem:gaussian_W2_dirac}).
 Note that up to a multiplicative constant, the $2$-Wasserstein distance is controlled by $\rho_b$ (\cref{lem:ineq:metrics}).
 In particular, for any $0\le s<t\le T$, for all $\x,\x'\in\rset^\xdim$,

 with $\Sigma_t$ defined in \cref{lem:exactscore}.
 In \cref{lem:gaussian_contraction_euclidean}, we show that in the VE case ($\isvp=0$) the contracting factor is always smaller than $1$ and in the VP case ($\isvp>0$) the same strict contraction holds whenever $\lambda_{\max}(\Sigma)^{-1} > \isvp$, a condition reminiscent of $\ctescorenorm{0}>\isvp/2$ in \cref{assump:p0:score}.
 Note that a similar condition was identified in \citet{strasman2025an}.